SteffensonLab/Barley_IPK_variant_calling/README.md

 We used ```"QD < 2.0 || FS > 200.0 || ReadPosRankSum < -20.0"``` to filter Indels.

+To filter SNPs from RepAdapt workflow, we required a miniumn of 10 reads to support each variant call then applied mapping quality of 20 and SNP quality score above 30.

 Related scripts can be found at [02_variant_filtering](https://github.com/SteffensonLab/Barley_IPK_variant_calling/tree/main/02_variant_filtering)

 ## Downstream analysis